zaiisao/Documentation/en/cloud-recording/integration_best_practices.md

 You can use Cloud Recording RESTful APIs to acquire the status of the recording service.
 Apart from Cloud Recording RESTful APIs, you can use the [Message Notification Service](../../en/cloud-recording/cloud_recording_callback_rest.md) as a complementary method to get the service status.

 <div class="alert note">Agora recommends that core apps should not rely on the Message Notification Service.
 If your apps already rely heavily on the Message Notification Service, Agora recommends that you contact <a href="mailto:support@agora.io">support@agora.io</a> to enable the redundant message notification function, which doubles the received notifications and reduces the probability of message loss.
+After enabling the redundant message notification function, you need to deduplicate messages based on <code>sid</code>.
 Redundant message notification still cannot guarantee a 100% arrival rate.</div>

+<div class="alert note">The queries per second (QPS) quota is 10 requests per second for each App ID.
+You can estimate the QPS quota your project needs according to your PCU and query frequency, and contact <a href="mailto:support@agora.io">support@agora.io</a> to increase your quota if necessary.</div>

 ### <a name="start_success"></a>Ensure the recording service starts successfully